kisernl/100-days-of-code/r1-log.md

 01.31.2024 - Completed: The Odin Project "The Cascade" - exercsise.
 Also add CSS to recipe page

 ### R1D13
-01=2.01.2024 - Completed: The Odin Project 3 out of 4 DevTools exercises - including how to change info in the DOM, making fake headlines for NYT!
+02.01.2024 - Completed: The Odin Project 3 out of 4 DevTools exercises - including how to change info in the DOM, making fake headlines for NYT!

+### R1D14
+02.02.2024 - Completed: The Odin Project - DevTools exercises - learning about "the box" in CSS